about

 Scouted first routes overland China riding a GS800 to the Great Wall

-Great Wall – furtherst point of the wall in western China
+Great Wall – furthest point of the wall in western China

 China’s an amazingly diverse, exciting country & makes for a really great challenge to get yourself, bike and life together and go see just how people live on the other side of our planet.
 Very few western motorcyclists will ever make that great journey, it’s quite an exclusive club!